Into Windows

 Step 2: Right-click on the folder and then click Properties.

 Step 3: Move to the Security tab.
-Click Advanced button to open Advanced Security Settings for the current folder.
+Click the Advanced button to open Advanced Security Settings for the current folder.

-You can access or open the folder now without the above mentioned error.
+You can access or open the folder now without the above-mentioned error.

 Method 2 of 3